packetalien/dune-builder/REPORT.md

-# Dune: Awakening Calculator Tool - Feature Analysis Report
+# Dune: Awakening Calculator Tool - Comprehensive Feature Analysis Report

 ## 📊 Executive Summary

-This report analyzes the current functionality of our Dune: Awakening Base Build Calculator and identifies potential expansions based on community needs and typical survival/base building game requirements.
+This report analyzes the current functionality of our Dune: Awakening Base Build Calculator against the comprehensive landscape of community needs and existing tools.
+Based on extensive internet research and community analysis, this report identifies critical gaps and opportunities for transforming our calculator into a unified companion platform for Dune: Awakening.

 ## 🎯 Current Tool Capabilities